Places to visit in India during Pongal Festival

 Pongal Festival is a harvest festival dedicated to the Sun God and is considered to be one of the most significant festivals in the Tamil culture and last for four days.
 Pongal translates to ‘overflowing of abundance’ which is symbolically represented in the staple dish also known as Pongal.

-Pongal festivities is a must-experience for travellers while travelling in Tamil Nadu during the Pongal festival.
-Some of the places travellers must visit to experience Pongal festivities at the best include:
+Pongal festivities is a must-experience for travelers while traveling in Tamil Nadu during the Pongal festival.
+Some of the places travelers must visit to experience Pongal festivities at the best include:

 Pongal is a major Hindu festival that is celebrated in the fourteenth day of January every year

 Madhurai is a city with many temples, and close proximity to many villages and fields showcases the real spirit of Pongal with temples conduction various rituals and prayers on all four days of the festival.
 The villages and fields display a small portion of their produce to the Sun God and prepare a wide variety of dishes from their own produce in honour of the Sun God.

 Travelers can have a memorable experience visiting the temples and villages of Madhurai during Pongal, indulge in local delicacies and also witness the sport of bull-taming or Jallikattu.